openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_learner_experience.rst

 Inviting Friends to Join a Team
 *************************************

-When learners join a team, they can invite friends to join that team by copying a link and sending it to invitees so that they can locate the team.
+After learners join a team, they can invite friends to join that same team by copying a URL, which they can then forward to invitees by any external means such as email, or social media post.

 *************************************